The parlour was dead and Mildred kept

 Montag did not look back at his wife as he went trembling along the hall to the kitchen, where he stood a long time watching the rain hit the windows before he came back down the hall in the grey light, waiting for the tremble to

-a strainer for separating lumps from powdered material or grading particles
+a strainer for separating lumps from powdered material

 Once as a child he had sat upon a yellow dune by the sea in the middle of the blue and hot summer day, trying to fill a